FrickTobias/BLR/README.md

 ```

 For all available options, see -h (--help) and for more details consult the [step-by-step](https://github.com/FrickTobias/WGH_Analysis/tree/master/step-by-step)
 folder which describes all steps performed by WGH_automation.
-For example useage, see the [example folder](https://github.com/FrickTobias/WGH_Analysis/tree/master/example)
+For examples, see the [example folder](https://github.com/FrickTobias/WGH_Analysis/tree/master/example)
 where an example run is thouroughly described.

 ## Overview